 UKGTF’s two primary programmes for enhancing the ecosystem are the UK Games Fund and Tranzfuser.

-The UK Games Fund is designed to provide grants of up to £25,000 to early-stage independent games development studios.
+The UK Games Fund is designed to provide for prototype funding and content funding grants of £25,000 – £150,000 to early-stage independent games development studios.
 The rationale for the grant is to partially address the challenges associated with a lack of early-stage finance.
 The grant is spend on payroll and contracting labour costs to produce an early demonstrator.
-This prototype can be used to secure further interest from partners, platforms and publishers or may be released as an early access version to gain audience feedback.
+This product can be used to secure further interest from partners, platforms and publishers or may be released as an early access version to gain audience feedback.

 Tranzfuser is the UK’s premier graduate enterprise support programme for graduates wishing to form games studios on graduation.
 Teams are supported with a small cash award and local hub support to develop a prototype to show at a major consumer games show each Autumn.
 They also use that opportunity to pitch for funding from the UK Games Fund.
+Where appropriate, high-potential post-Tranzfuser studios are selected to take part in the month-long residential DunDev project.
 Whilst some teams do go on to form companies the remainder leave the programme with significantly enhanced skills and end-to-end project experience that can also enhance employability and feed the UK talent pipeline.

 Both programmes are funded by UK Government.

 Bringing our community together for peer to peer networking is an important part of what we do.
 All our funded companies have undertaken to give back time to help other small games development studios.
 We also work with a network of key stakeholders in trade associations Ukie and Tiga, the BFI and all major platforms and publishers.